 - Urinary assistance (catheterization).
-During this procedure, a tube is threaded through your urethra to empty your bladder.
+During this procedure, a tube is guided through your urethra to empty your bladder.

 - Medications that decrease overactive bladder.
 These include tolterodine (Detrol) or oxybutynin (Ditropan XL).
 Possible side effects include dry mouth, headache, fatigue, constipation and abdominal pain.

 For men with erectile dysfunction, your doctor may recommend:

 Medications that enable erections.
 Drugs such as sildenafil (Viagra), vardenafil (Levitra) or tadalafil (Cialis) can help you achieve and maintain an erection.
 Possible side effects include mild headache, flushing, upset stomach and changes in color vision.